sangeetashukla/OpenPedCan-analysis/analyses/efo-mondo-mapping/README.md

 ## Note
 As more cancer groups or subtypes are added to existing histologies dataset and/or in case of any ambiguity, these codes will be revised.

-Update on 09/21/2021
-Unnecessary trailing white space from three cancer groups have been removed.